sivabadugu/Hittite_Script_Decoder/README.md

 **Process**:
 1. Splits the sentence into words or phrases.
-2. Looks up each in the dictionary.
+2. Looks up each word or phrase in the dictionary.
 3. Checks for longer phrases if direct matches are not found.
 4. Joins translated words into a single Hittite sentence.